 4. Dances particular to the Ngas are Mostar, Moslun, Mosgwi, Gimai dance.

-5.The main festival of the Ngas is Pus-dong, another is the Mos-tar festival.
+5.The main festival of the Ngas is Pus-dung, another is the Mos-tar festival.

 6. Ngas falls among the first 3 most spoken languages in Plateau state.